 Other Tips for Healthy Teeth

 Tibetan monks have other habits that complement this fantastic recipe.

 For starters, they don’t smoke or drink alcohol.
-They consider these substances a poison, whose goal is to confuse what’s not important with what is.
+They consider these substances a poison.

 You may not agree, but the fact is that avoiding these products prevents stains and wear on your teeth.